 The one constant for the Chapter has been the New Year's Dance and Workshops event.
 This is the venue that supports the revenue received from the Monthly dances and provides the funding for the Chapter's Youth Dance Scholarship program.
 We just conducted our 25th anniversary event.
 The event has provided more than $15,000 in scholarships over the past 6 years for our young people to help them attain their dance vision.

-This event will be held at the same location in Portsmouth in the incoming 2016-2017.
+This event is planned to be held at the same location in Portsmouth in the incoming 2017-2018.

 BENEFITS TO ALL INDIVIDUAL MEMBERS